tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### `HelloAsync` Class

 This class is similar to what we created in the [previous post](/2020/05/concurrent-ruby-hello-async/).
-You may want to check out that post for some additional context.
+If this post doesn't make sense, consider reading the last post for an introduction to the `Concurrent::Async` module.

 ```ruby
 class HelloAsync